idestis/feathr-cli/README.md

 Alternatively, you can install `feathr-cli` using the Go toolchain by running the command `go get -u github.com/idestis/feathr-cli`.
 This will download the latest version of `feathr-cli` and install it to your `$GOPATH/bin` directory, which you can also add to your system's `PATH` environment variable.

+#### Homebrew

+Brew tap and formula will be released soon.
+Stay tunned.

 ### Initialization

 The `init` block is the first step in using the `feathr-cli` tool.
 During the init process, you can configure the preferred storage, which can be a sqlite or file-based storage, and also make other tweaks to the tool's behavior, such as choosing between **Generate on Create** feature or fulfill SMTP configuration to allow you send messages from the tool.